audreysuit/Final-Project/README.md

  # Summary

 Our project is an automated cold-foam dispensing system designed to streamline a key step in specialty coffee preparation.
 The machine operates with minimal user input, requiring only the placement of a coffee cup on a sensor pad and occasional refilling of cream and syrup reservoirs.
-Once the cup is detected by an analog QRE1113 reflectance sensor, the system initiates a sequence that first dispenses syrup and cream through two 3.3V submersible pumps.
+Once the cup is detected by an analog QRE1113 reflectance sensor, the system initiates a sequence that first dispenses syrup and cream through a 3.3V submersible pump.
 Next, a stepper-motor-driven linear rail lowers a milk frother into the cup.
 A servo motor activates the frother, which prepares cold foam directly inside the cup.
 After frothing, the rail returns the frother to its original position, and a second servo can perform a follow-up action, such as dispensing or completing the foam layer.
 The system is designed for consistency, ease of use, and hands-free operation, demonstrating how automation can improve efficiency and reduce labor demands in beverage preparation.

 # Design Description